zanza00/learn-fp-ts/option/README.md

 console.log(ComputeWithFpts([1]));
 ```

-for comparison here is the same example without using fp-ts
+for comparison here is the corresponding example without using fp-ts

 ```typescript
 function ComputeTheOldWay(array: number[]): string {